 This product is temporarily unavailable.

-An ABC Powder Fire Extinguisher, often referred to as general or multi-purpose, is the most common type of powder extinguisher and is equipped for dealing with Class A, B and C fires.
-ABC Powder Extinguishers typically use ammonium or a mono-ammonium phosphate mixed with other powders and works by smothering the fire, to starve it of oxygen.
-ABC Dry Powders can be used in a number of locations but are most often found at petrol forecourts, in vehicles and garages, or where fire involving flammable liquids and gases could be a hazard.
-Their use indoors is not encouraged due to the mess powder creates and the potential impairment of vision and effects on respiration it can cause.
-The BS 5306-8:2012 standard provides further information on where powder extinguishers are recommended for use.
+An ‘ABC’ Powder Fire Extinguisher (or dry powder fire extinguisher), often referred to as general or multi-purpose, is designed to tackle Class A, B and C fires.
+ABC powder extinguishers typically use ammonium or a mono-ammonium phosphate mixed with other powders and works by smothering the fire, to starve it of oxygen.
+ABC dry powder extinguishers can be used in a number of locations but are most often found at petrol forecourts, in vehicles and garages, or where fire involving flammable liquids and gases could be a hazard.
+Whilst ABC powder extinguishers are versatile, being suitable for use on most common fire types, their use indoors is not encouraged due to the mess powder creates and the potential impairment of vision and effects on respiration it can cause.